zarf-dev/proposals/8-show-manifest-and-values/README.md

 know that this has succeeded?
 -->

-This is successful for creators when they can view manifests or values files before building their package to gain confidence that their variables are templated as intended before creating their packages.
+- View manifests or values files after Zarf variable templating and Helm templating have been applied.

-This is successful for deployers when they can view their templated manifests and values files before deploying.
+- Work with both package directories and already built packages.

 ### Non-Goals